 The Tempest Mk III and IV, both earmarked for installation of Rolls-Royce Griffon engines, diverged significantly from the Sabre engined Tempest program.
 Only the Mk III prototype (LA610) was actually converted (Mk IV prototype LA614 was cancelled in Feb 1943).
-The aircraft was test flown during September 1944 as a "lightweight" Tempest powered by a Griffon 85 engine.
-Later it was re-engined with the final version of the Sabre, the Mk VIII, which developed over 3000hp, and in this form it achieved 483mph making it the fastest of the Hawker piston-engined fighters.
+The Tempest Mk III was the last of the Tempest line and led to the RAF Fury and Royal Navy Sea Fury.

 While testing of the Tempest prototypes was still underway in 1942, the Hawker design team began to study ways to improve and lighten the fighter aircraft.
 Some of their ideas were influenced by the study of a German Focke-Wulf Fw 190 A-3 that had inadvertently landed in Britain in June 1942.
 The Fw 190 proved smaller and lighter that its Hawker-built contemporaries.
 In September 1942, the British Air Ministry issued Specification F.6/42 calling for a new fighter aircraft.
 Hawker proposed three versions of its improved Tempest, each to be powered by a different engine: the V-12 Rolls-Royce Griffon, the 18-cylinder Bristol Centaurus radial, and the H-24 Napier Sabre.

 The Hawker Fury LA610 originally flew with a Griffon engine and contra-rotating propellers.